-The DeanBeat: The ridiculous schedule for Triple-A games of the fall
+The DeanBeat: The ridiculous schedule for triple-A games of the fall

 I see some overstatement in those words but not much.
 You can also see why activities that are meant to concentrate our time on a single game — such as esports — are also getting more attention.
 Activision Blizzard is pushing the Overwatch League, which announced six new expansion teams today, because it wants to train gamers to get rid of all those other games and just focus on a single title, either playing it so they’re good enough to be esports players or spectating the esports matches.
 If the Overwatch League succeeds, it leaves even less time to play other games during the year.

-Now fortunately, we’ve got a full team of reviewers at GamesBeat, and I don’t have to play every Triple-A game that arrives.
+Now fortunately, we’ve got a full team of reviewers at GamesBeat, and I don’t have to play every triple-A game that arrives.
 And some games I really want to play for a long time.
 I once played Total War: Attila for a few hundred hours.
 And so if you really want me to mercilessly cut down my favorite upcoming games of the fall, then I think I’ll be left with these games: Spider-Man, Shadow of the Tomb Raider, Call of Duty: Black Ops 4, Red Dead Redemption 2, and Battlefield V. I hope to squeeze in a few more games for the sake of variety, but that’s my short list for now.